 Luis Daniel Ibáñez, Elena Simperl, Fabien Gandon and John Domingue

-The workshop aims to explore emerging research topics of interest in applying Semantic Web technologies to the emerging domain of Distributed Ledgers.
+The workshop aims to explore emerging research topics of interest in applying Semantic Web technologies to the emerging domain of Distributed Ledgers (including Blockchains).
 Distributed Ledgers are being used in a variety of a scenarios where independent DLs are deployed in response to different requirements of trust, privacy and decentralisation, raising concerns about yet another rise of data silos, prompting action for advance on their interoperability.

 The main objective of this workshop is to stimulate and foster active exchange, interaction and comparison of approaches on vocabularies, ontologies and methods for the semantic enrichment, representation, management and querying of both DLs and the data and contracts they store.

 Workshop: Enabling Decentralised Scholarly Communication